n-essio/queryable/README.md

 }
 ```

-And the customer api, will be querable using:
+3 - the customer api, will be querable using:
 ```
 https://prj.n-ess.it/api/v1/customers?obj.code=xxxx&like.name=yyyy
 ```

 The boring process is:
 - the writing of hibernate filters
 - the writing of search conditions using query parameters.